 Intestinal Parasites

-There are several different types of intestinal parasites which can infect chickens:
+There are several internal parasites that infect chickens:

-• Tapeworms: Tapeworms are flat intestinal worms that are made up of several small segments.
+• Tapeworms (cestodes): Tapeworms are flat intestinal worms that are made up of several small segments.
 They attach themselves to the bird's small intestine using their hook-like mouthparts.
+There are several species of tapeworms that infect chickens.

 Clinical Signs